dcos/dcos-docs/1.9/administering-clusters/deploying-a-local-dcos-universe.md

 # <a name="default"></a>Installing the default Universe packages

-1. Since DC/OS 1.9 is not the latest release, you will need to build your own local Universe image.
+1. Because DC/OS 1.9 is not the latest release, you will need to build your own local Universe image.
 Follow [these instructions][4], skipping step 3.

 1. Use [secure copy](https://linux.die.net/man/1/scp) to transfer the Universe and registry files to a master node.
 Replace `<master-IP>` with the public IP address of a master before issuing the following commands.